ShefESH/SeshWebsite/README.md

 *css* directory contains *styles.scss*, which serves as the main stylesheet for the site

+Other stylesheets in the _sass folder can be imported into here e.g. by

+`@import "main";`

 ### _sass

 Stylesheets for site, to be imported into *styles.scss*